What to do After a Storm Damages Your Roof

 What storm damage might look like

-Sometimes, the signs of a damaged roof are pretty obvious, like water spots on a ceiling or curled, buckling or missing roof shingles.
+Sometimes, the signs of roof damage are pretty obvious, like water spots on a ceiling and curled or missing roof shingles.
 You may also see broken or damaged roof flashing, wet walls, water issues around your home’s exterior, or winter ice damming.

 What to look for: